Treatment Approaches

 Health At Every Size® (HAES®)

-Health At Every Size® (HAES®) is a movement working to promote size-acceptance, end weight discrimination, and lessen the cultural obsession with weight loss and thinness.
+Health At Every Size® (HAES®) is a movement through the Association for Size Diversity and Health (ASDAH) working to promote size-acceptance, end weight discrimination, and lessen the cultural obsession with weight loss and thinness.
 The HAES® approach acknowledges that well-being and health habits are more important than any number on the scale.

 HAES® Principles include: